rygo6/GTAvaCrypt/README.md

 ![Steps 2to3](Textures/DocSteps2to3.png)

-4. In the 'Parameters' slot of your `VRCAvatarDescriptor` ensure you have an 'Expression Parameters' object with the following parameters to set to `Float`.
+4. In the 'Parameters' slot of your `VRCAvatarDescriptor` ensure you have an 'Expression Parameters' object with the following parameters set to `Float`.
   - AvaCryptKey0
   - AvaCryptKey1
   - AvaCryptKey2